stackabletech/stackable-utils/release/README.md

 Some post release steps are performed with `release/post-release.sh` script, called from the repository root folder.
 The syntax is given below:

 ```
-./release/post-release.sh -t <release-tag> [-p]
+./release/post-release.sh -t <release-tag> [-p] [-w products|operators|all]
 ```

 - `-t <release-tag>`: the release tag (mandatory).
 This must be a semver-compatible value (i.e. major/minor/path, without leading zeros) such as `23.1.0`, `23.10.3` etc. and will be used to create a tag with the name
 - `-p`: push flag (optional, default is "false").
 If provided, the created commits and tags made as part of this process will be pushed to the origin.
+- `-w`: which repositories to update the changelogs for.
+It can be "products", "operators", "all" (defaults to "all").

 ##### What this script does

-- checks that the release tag exists and that the all operator repositories have a clean working copy
+- checks that the release tag exists and that all operator repositories have a clean working copy
+- checks that the release tag exists and that the docker-images repository has a clean working copy
 - merges the CHANGELOG.md from the release tag into main
 - creates PRs for all operators